 Able to view the market, receive broadcasts, and send queries.

 A manually blocked PTLG can be unblocked intra-day manually with the TradeGuard UI by a Clearing Futures Participant, or if nothing is done then the PTLG will be unblocked automatically the next day.

+Master PTLGs can also be manually blocked by FCM and Exchange Users, which will function in the same manner described above, but will block all PTLGs related to the Sponsored Participant.

 Connectivity Issues